-3. Statement of the Problem

 The world faces severe pollution problems like air, water, soil, noise, etc. And at the same time, in the name of environmental change, various types of adverse effects, such as seal level rise, global warming, biodiversity damaged, imbalanced ecosystems, non-curable diseases, mental depression, earthquakes, cyclones, floods, drought, extreme heat wave, cold wave, corona, flu, thundering, tide etc. started unexpectedly.
 Bangladesh is not out of the mentioned adverse situation.
 According to Hasnat et al. (2018), Bangladesh might lose 15 percent of its land if the sea level increases by 1 meter and 30 million people emigrate.
 World Bank report (2018) published that the highest 28% of people died in 2015 because of environmental pollution-related diseases in the world.
 They are realizing that environmental issues have become a burning question in Bangladesh.
 The overall ecological situation in our country is alarming enough.
 Different studies have found Dhaka is one of the most densely populated megacities in the world.
 According to WHO reports, noise pollution occupies the third position next to air and water pollution, Hasnat et al. (2018).
 According to the World Economic Forum's Golden Report 2018, Bangladesh ranked 10th among all the world's plastic-polluting countries.
 Though heavy industries are responsible for these adverse effects, they should take the liabilities first (Rana & Hossain, 2023).
 Now is the time to examine, evaluate, and take the correct initiatives to protect environmental pollution.
 Bangladesh is an emerging economy and dreams of being an upper-middle income country by 2030 and a high-income country by 2041, which is only possible with sustainable banking.
 According to BBS reports, the contribution of banking sectors to the Bangladesh economy regarding GDP from 2017 to 2020 was 9.95%, 8.51%, 7.38%, and 4.19%, respectively, which indicates a decreasing trend.
 Not only that, credit conditions, classified loans, profitability, sustainability, etc., also declined over the years.
 However, commercial banks should invest their funds in indirect green and sustainable finance to survive in the competitive market and increase profitability.
 Three multifaceted approaches are involved in making our planet green: economic, environmental, and social.
 By addressing the following factors holistically, we can efficiently work towards going green and ensuring a sustainable, more resilient, and healthier future for the next generation.

+After introducing green banking guidelines in 2011 by Bangladesh Bank a lot of research works have been conducted throughout the year.
+Some researchers tried to show green banking policy implementation status, some other studies tried to find out the relationship between green financing and bank profitability in private commercial banks only, and some studies find out the factors affecting sustainability performance.
+Julia and Kassim (2019) made a comparison between Islamic banks and conventional banks regarding green banking performance.
+Akhter, I., Yasmin, S., & Faria, N. (2021) examined 30 DSE-listed commercial banks where 90% of the banks implemented above 60% of the green banking policy guidelines in the period (2016-2018).
+Still, none has attempted to depict the present situation of green financing and the impact of the selected green financing factors on bank profitability.
+So, the present situation demands complete research to reflect a total scenario of the status of green financing and its recent trend in Bangladesh.